-‘medicine in its social matrix’ such as work related to health inequalities and social disadvantages.
-Examples include the report on significant correlations between social class and health inequalities in UK (Black , 1980) or in India (Subramanian et al., 2006) as well as the inequalities in health related to disparities of ethnicities in the USA (Holmes, 2006; Satcher, 2006).
+There are a large number of research studies that suit the definition of social medicine as ‘medicine in its social matrix’ such as work related to health inequalities and social disadvantages.
+Examples include the report (known as ‘the Black Report 1980’) on significant correlations between social class and health inequalities in the UK (Black et al., 1980) or in India (Subramanian et al., 2006) as well as the inequalities in health related to disparities of ethnicities in the USA (Holmes, 2006; Satcher, 2006).